Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

 A.2.1 Identify Mail Domains

-Compile a list of all domains and subdomains from which your organization sends mail.
+Compile a list of all domains and subdomains from which your organization sends email.
+You can acquire this information from some of the following sources:

 - Existing DNS records of type MX;